AntonRize/WILL/relativistic-foundations.md

 <p class="paper-ref" markdown="span">Full text: [Part I — Energy-Symmetry Law](https://willrg.com/documents/WILL_RG_I.pdf#sec:energy-symmetry) · [Single-Axis Transfer and the Nature of Light](https://willrg.com/documents/WILL_RG_I.pdf#sec:nature_of_light).</p>

-## Stage III — Legacy Translation &amp; Empirical Alignment
+## Stage III — Legacy Translation: recovering the known machinery

-The familiar machinery of physics now appears as special cases — and then the full algebra of orbits, confronted with real data.
+Before testing anything against data, watch the familiar tools of physics reappear as special cases of the relations above.

 ### The equivalence principle as a derived identity